blex-max/expos/README.md

 Core functionality present but niceties and guard rails are not.

 NOT CURRENTLY EXTENDED TO INDELS.
-The concept applies, but at this stage the program has only been applied to SNPs and almost certainly won't work for indels.
+The concept applies, and the logic is largely in place, but at this stage the program has only been applied to SNVs and almost certainly won't work for indels.
 I'll add indel support in Jan 2026.